Danielsan222/InfoViz-2024/README.md

 They represents flight data from over 8 companies, containing 32 columns of information with varying utility.

 The project contains a POWER Bi report and a jupyter notebook file.

+Due to the fact that the POWER BI report was too large of a file, the added report contains half the data (which might mean it might miss some information).
+The presentation will be done using the entire dataset.